janschill/cern-solid-code-investigation/report/review-solid-spec.md

 ### Auxiliary resource

 "An auxiliary resource may provide supplementary information about a given Solid resource, or affect how that resource and others associated with it are processed, served, or interpreted."

+"An auxiliary resource linked with a given Solid resource through an HTTP Link header is considered to be directly associated with that resource"

 #### Examples